-The Department of Anthropology offers two degree programs: the MA in Medical Anthropology and the Ph.D. in Anthropology (with an MA awarded en route to the Ph.D.).
-In the Ph.D. program, you can concentrate either in Cultural Anthropology or in Archaeology (or you can develop a specialized/combined track with faculty approval).
+The Department of Anthropology offers two degree programs: the MA in Medical Anthropology and the PhD in Anthropology (with an MA awarded en route to the PhD).
+In the PhD program, you can concentrate in Archaeology or in Cultural Anthropology either in "Medical Anthropology" or "Globalization and International Development" The details of these programs are outlined toward the end of this document (starting on page 18, and in Appendix 1 and 2).
+What follows is a description of the shared elements of our graduate program in anthropology.

-Our programs are designed to produce scholars - creative, energetic, articulate, and literate scholars.
+Our program is designed to produce scholars - creative, energetic, articulate, and literate scholars.
 We endeavor to produce anthropologists whose research is sufficiently innovative to attract the notice of their peers, who will seek and receive research funding, and who will apply their training to the constructive development of the human groups with whom they work.
 It is our aim to train students in specialized skills based upon the broad understanding of anthropology acquired before entering our programs.
 Beyond providing you the skills necessary to becoming a professional anthropologist, the faculty also will endeavor to impart a professional attitude and a desire to practice those skills with precision and with passion.
 Your reputation demands nothing less.